Date: 20 June – 4 July 2022

 ANAMED issues certificates to all students who successfully complete the program.
 If you need an officially issued transcript, please be in touch in a timely manner with email@example.com.

-Participants will stay in the dorms of Cappadocia University, in shared double rooms.
+Participants will stay in Gül Konakları, in shared double rooms.
 All breakfasts, dinners, and most lunches will be provided.
 Wireless internet service is gratis.

 We will offer a limited number of scholarships based on need and merit.
+Full and half scholarships are available.
 Please indicate your wish to be considered for a scholarship by adding an additional paragraph to your Statement of Purpose.

 Before you apply, please do not forget to review “1.
 Requirements” section and make sure that you are eligible to apply.
 The entire application should be written in English.